Current state of polygamy in the Latter Day Saint movement: The Church of Jesus Christ of Latter-day Saints

 Polygamy is condemned by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Latter-day Saints believe that monogamy—the marriage of one man and one woman—is the Lord’s standing law of marriage.
 However, the LDS Church considers polygamy to have been a divinely inspired commandment that is supported by scripture; today, the LDS Church teaches the historical aspects in an adult Sunday School lesson once every four years.
-Further, a man may be sealed to more than one living wife at the same time, suggesting that polygamy is still a doctrinal principle in the life to come.
 The LDS official position is God rescinded the commandment to practice plural marriage.
 Church apostle Joseph F. Smith explained, "The doctrine is not repealed, the truth is not annulled, the law is right and just now as ever, but the observance of it is stopped".

 The LDS Church has not officially tolerated plural marriages since the 1890 Manifesto.
 However, all of the First Presidency and almost all of the apostles of the time continued to maintain multiple families into the 20th century, feeling they could not dissolve existing unions and families.
 Research beginning in the 1980s estimated the average incidence of polygamy during the 40 years in which it was a practice of the LDS Church was 15% to 30%, depending on the years and location, including virtually all church leadership at the time.
 Polygamy was gradually discontinued after the 1904 Second Manifesto as no new plural marriages were allowed and older polygamists eventually died, with polygamous LDS families cohabitating into the 1940s and 1950s.
 Since the Second Manifesto, the policy of the LDS Church has been to excommunicate members who practice, officiate, or openly encourage the practice of plural marriages.
 However, LDS leaders even in the late 20th century, such Joseph Fielding Smith have acknowledged the belief in polygamy in the afterlife, in the case of a widower becoming sealed in eternal marriage to a second wife after the death of the first wife.
 In such a case, a man can be married to two or more women in the celestial kingdom.